 - 2.1 The purpose of Paulton Junior School's safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
-This means we will always work to: - Protect children and young people at our school from maltreatment - Prevent impairment of our children's and young people's mental and physical health or development - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care - Undertake that role so as to enable children and young people at our school to have the best outcomes - Ensure that children are protected from hazards associated with being at school - 2.2 This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
+This means we will always work to: - Provide help and support to meet the needs of children as soon as problems emerge - Protect children and young people at our school from maltreatment, whether that is within or outside the home, including online - Prevent impairment of our children's and young people's mental and physical health or development - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care - Take action to enable children and young people at our school to have the best outcomes - 2.2 This Child Protection Policy forms part of a suite of documents and policies which relate to the safeguarding responsibilities of the whole school staff and volunteers.
 All staff should be aware of systems within their school or college which support safeguarding, and these should be explained to them as part of staff induction.
-This should include the: - child protection policy, which should amongst other things also include the policy and procedures to deal with child on child abuse - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - staff behaviour policy (sometimes called a code of conduct) - safeguarding response to children who go missing from education - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies) - copy of Part One Keeping Children Safe in Education (2022) and should be signed to say it has been read and understood - Annex A, condensed version of Part one of KCSiE (DfE 2022).
-It can be provided (instead of Part one) to those staff who do not directly work with children - · health and safety policy and associated risk assessments
+This should include the: - child protection policy, which should amongst other things also include the policy and procedures to deal with child on child abuse - behaviour policy (which should include measures to prevent bullying, including cyberbullying, prejudice-based and discriminatory bullying) - staff behaviour policy (sometimes called a code of conduct) - safeguarding response to children who go missing from education - role of the designated safeguarding lead (including the identity of the designated safeguarding lead and any deputies) - copy of Part One Keeping Children Safe in Education (2024) and should be signed to say it has been read and understood - Annex A, condensed version of Part one of KCSiE (DfE 2024).
+It can be provided (instead of Part one) to those staff who do not directly work with children - health and safety policy and associated risk assessments - online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring

-3. The Management of Safeguarding
+The Management of Safeguarding